 Leaky Taps and Pipes

-Leaky taps and pipes are another common plumbing issue in Sutherland Shire.
+Leaky taps and pipes are another common residential plumbing issue in Sutherland Shire.
 For most people, they’re not as inconvenient as a clogged drain or toilet, but they can increase your utility bills and cause other problems.

 In Australia, the average household uses around 340 litres of water per person per day.
 A leaky tap with a slow drip of only 10 drips per minute will waste three litres of water per day, and this can go up to 21 litres per day.
 This may still not sound like much, but it’s just per day.
 It adds up.